datasentinel/datasentinel_documentation/installation/agent/installation.rst

 .. warning::

    The agent is running but the CLI responds NO?
 Check this point :ref:`agent-faq-status`

+   The agent registers its server name to the platform.
+This allows the platform to communicate with the agent.
+It also allows the agent CLI to run correctly.

+   If the server name is unknown (not present in dns servers for example), you can set this environement variable below, before starting the agent.

+   export DATASENTINEL_AGENT_HOST=172.16.250.199

-4. Token and upload server
+1. Token and upload server
 **************************

 | A token is required in order to communicate with the repository